-‘La Soucoupe’ has been going for a over 50 years and is located at the top of the Plantery chairlift.
+La Soucoupe: Has been going for over 50 years and is located at the top of the Plantery chairlift.
 They serve traditional Savoyard cuisine along with the finest meats cooked on an open grill, such as veal kidneys, steaks and beef ribs.
 There is a large balcony with deckchairs for those sunny days and they also have a large fireplace, ideal on cold days.

-If you are skiing down the Verdons slope then it is likely that you will come across ‘Le Chalet de Pierres’.
+Le Chalet de Pierres: If you are skiing down the Verdons slope then it is likely that you will come across this restaurant.
 They have a varied menu serving traditional local specialties.
 They have a covered and heated terrace so you can still dine outside if the weather’s not great.

-‘Le Chabotté’ is the second restaurant of ‘Le Chabichou.’
-Whilst the latter is at the Michelin end of the scale ‘Le Chabotté’ offers a bistro setting and their 'menu du jour' is better priced.
+Le Chabotté: Offers a bistro setting and the 'menu du jour' is better priced.
 You can access the restaurant either via the Boulevard du Chabichou slope or via the hotel itself in the heart of Courchevel.

-If you are looking for something a little more authentic then head up to an altitude of 2,112m next to Courchevel Altiport.
-A traditional alpine farm building that has been subsequently taken over by some former ski instructors.’
-La Cave des Creux’ offers a brasserie menu with regional specialties.
-Their main selling points are their homemade dessert buffet, panoramic views of both the 3 Valleys and Mont Blanc, and a terrace with outdoor fire.
+La Cave des Creux: If you're looking for something a little more authentic then head up to an altitude of 2,112m next to Courchevel Altiport.
+A traditional alpine farm building that has been subsequently taken over by some former ski instructors, it offers a brasserie menu with regional specialties.
+Their main selling points are their homemade dessert buffet, panoramic views of both the Three Valleys and Mont Blanc, and a terrace with outdoor fire.
 They have a very good of selection vegetarian options too.

-On the Bellecôte piste you can find the Hotel Courcheneige.
-Known by the locals as one of the cheapest places to eat and drink, it was completely refurbished and modernised for winter 2017.
+Hotel Courcheneige: On the Bellecôte piste you can find this place known by the locals as one of the cheapest places to eat and drink, it was completely refurbished and modernised for winter 2017.
 It has still kept its prices reasonable.